rethinkdb/rethinkdb-rs/8-architecture/comparison-tables.md

 can be used for inspecting data, testing queries, creating indexes, maintenance scripts, and other administrative functions.

-RethinkDB has an administration CLI that can be attached to any node in the cluster and provides fine grained administrative control of the cluster resources.
-The command-line client offers integrated help and auto-completion.
+RethinkDB administration tasks, including fine-grained cluster and server configuration, can be scripted in any language with a ReQL driver.
+These commands can also be executed in the admin UI's Data Explorer.

 ## UI tools ##